Fulfilled-Koala/M3U2TrelloApp-LucasPatron/README.md

 ## Project Overview

-Using TypeScript, Vite, and TailwindCSS, this projects forms the base of a Kanban-style application.
+Using TypeScript, Vite, and TailwindCSS, this project forms the base of a Kanban-style application.

 To have full functionality, the project requires an [API](https://github.com/Fulfilled-Koala/M3U2TrelloServer-LucasPatron).
 The API root is set to `http://localhost:1337` [here](./src/constants/api-url.ts).